Dungog Film Festival: Community involvement

 Each year young people from the local community join up with the festival's volunteer program.
 During the 2010 festival over 150 community members aged from 16 to 75 participated in the program.
 Local businesses along the main street, Dowling Street, become involved in the festival's annual window competition.
 Retail businesses along the main street dresses their shop-front window to reflect an Australian film.
 Prizes are awarded to the most creative design.
-As well as working with students from the local high school on film-making workshops, Dungog Film Festival provides assistance to the Council run visitor information centre in order to deal with the increase of visitors during the festival.
+As well as working with students from the local high school on film-making workshops, Dungog Film Festival provides assistance to the Council run visitor information Centre in order to deal with the increase of visitors during the festival.

 Growth of the festival

 The 2010 Festival saw over 9,000 people attend over four days, an increase on the 2009 attendance figure of 6,500.
 The number of films screened during the festival increased from 57 films in 2007 to 164 films in 2010.
-The number of venues utilised by the Dungog Film Festival has also increased, and the reach of the Festival has broadened through partnerships with iTunes, AFTRS, NIDA, and Newcastle University.
+The number of venues utilized by the Dungog Film Festival has also increased, and the reach of the Festival has broadened through partnerships with iTunes, AFTRS, NIDA, and Newcastle University.